Tutorial: gRPC with Protobuf

 - The trait is called

-file. - The trait contains a method for each endpoint in the service.
+Greeter, which matches the service name in the.protofile. - The trait contains a method for each endpoint in the service.

 - Mu-Scala uses “tagless final” encoding: the trait has a higher-kinded